saitejagroove/UdacityDSProj1/README.md

 # UdacityDSProj1
-This part of Udacity NanoDegree program
+This part of Udacity Nanodegree program